HISTORIC RENOVATION TO CREATE MUSEUM

 Timberline carefully renovated The House Museum to enhance the visitor experience and meet code requirements with minimal impact on the historic structure.
 Work on the Gate House comprised demolition and removal of existing architectural elements and renovations to create new offices, meeting spaces, bathrooms and office support spaces including an IT server room.
 The Garage/Welcome Center was completely gutted and refurbished as a gift shop and event space.

-Site improvements included a new entrance, crushed stone parking lots, site lighting and signage in addition to the installation of a brand new septic system.Back to Institutional Projects
+Site improvements included a new entrance, crushed stone parking lots, site lighting and signage in addition to the installation of a brand new septic system.Back to Healthcare & Civic Projects